 Like most Chinese take-out meals, Orange Chicken is best served over white or brown rice.
 The texture of the rice complements the flavors in the dish and it also soaks up all of that delicious sauce that you do not want to waste.

-If you want the sauce in this recipe to be thicker, increase the amount of cornstarch you use in the orange sauce to 2-3 tablespoons instead of 1 tablespoon.
+If you want the sauce in this recipe to be thicker, increase the amount of cornstarch you use in the orange sauce to 2-3 tablespoons (add in 1 Tbsp increments).
 This should result in a nice, thick sauce!

 Have you tried the Orange Chicken from Panda Express?
 If so, leave a comment telling me how it compares!
 Enjoy this super easy take-out fake-out recipe, friends!
 Thank you so much for being here.
 Have a great rest of your week!